BinaryLoops/Fraud_Detector/README.md

 ---

-Built with ❤️ using Next.js, Supabase, and TypeScript.
+Built using Next.js, Supabase, and TypeScript.